 Using Equipment Leasing to Strategic Advantage

-With lease financing being used by a majority businesses in the U.S. today, and accounting for about half of new equipment acquisitions, most corporate executives are generally familiar with leasing.
+With lease financing being used by a majority businesses in the U.S. today, most corporate executives are generally familiar with leasing.
 When an improving economy releases pent-up demand for capital equipment, many companies may find their financial conditions not rebounding fast enough to purchase new equipment outright.
 Executives facing finance vs. cash purchase decisions may not fully know how the strategic use of equipment financing can enhance financial performance and capital productivity.
 A deeper understanding of the lesser-known points of lease financing, including asset management, tax treatment, insurance and maintenance, and lease options can better enable overall business performance.

 Lessons from the Equipment Leasing and Finance Industry

-The equipment leasing and finance industry has been managing assets and employing strategies to ensure the most productivity is gained from equipment for more than 40 years.
+The equipment leasing and finance industry has been managing assets and employing strategies to ensure the most productivity is gained from equipment for decades.
 Companies that acquire significant amounts of equipment can learn valuable lessons from the equipment finance industry by reviewing their strategies and programs for efficient asset management.
 They can be easily adopted by most businesses, especially mid-sized to larger companies.

 Financial Goals First